arnodel/gonav/docs/API.md

 **Response Fields:**
 - `name`: Package name
 - `path`: Absolute path to repository on server
-- `symbols`: Map of all symbols defined in this package (public + private).
-Exported symbols have names starting with uppercase letters.
+- `symbols`: Map of symbol names to symbol definitions.
+Contains both exported (uppercase) and unexported (lowercase) symbols.
+Key = symbol name, Value = symbol object with:
+  - `name`: Symbol identifier
+  - `type`: Symbol type (`function`, `var`, `const`, `type`, etc.)
+  - `file`: Relative file path where symbol is defined
+  - `line`: Line number of definition
+  - `column`: Column position of definition
+  - `package`: Package name containing the symbol
+  - `signature`: Type signature (for functions, variables, etc.)
+  - `isStdLib`: Boolean indicating if this is a standard library symbol
-- `files`: Array of file objects in this package, each with `path` and `isGo` fields.
+- `files`: Array of file objects in this package:
+  - `path`: Relative file path from repository root
+  - `isGo`: Boolean indicating if this is a Go source file

   Use `/file/` endpoint to get detailed analysis of individual files.

 ---